DOCTORAL PROJECT

 LPO

-Constance has worked in the ornithology lab of the French partner of BirdLife International, the Ligue pour la protection des oiseaux (LPO) in Île-Grande, where she assisted in the rescue and rehabilitation of injured seabirds.
+Constance started working with the French partner of BirdLife International, the Ligue pour la protection des oiseaux (LPO), at the ornithology lab of Île-Grande, where she assisted in the rescue and rehabilitation of injured seabirds.
 Constance did her PhD internship with the LPO, where she led a study on the governance of the Sept-Îles marine reserve, an important nesting and migration site for these seabirds.
 She also performed ecological surveys of northern gannets, Manx shearwaters, cormorants, grey seals, and porbeagles in the MPA.
+Constance continues to work with the LPO on the Sept-Îles marine reserve every summer.